-The const keyword can be used, instead of using the preprocessor #define directive, to define a constant, like this:
+The const keyword can be used, instead of using the preprocessor #define directive, to define a constant, like this: const int SEVEN = 7;

-'''

-const int SEVEN = 7;
+const int SEVEN = /;

-int main(void)
+int main(void) {

-{

 return 0;

-'''

-The const keyword means that the value of SEVEN will not change during the program $\operatorname{run}^1$ .
+The const keyword means that the value of SEVEN will not change during the program run^1 .
 Please note, that the identifier of the constant is, according to the convention, written in uppercases.